 Unlike the history of the Maine Coone, we know the origin of the Sphynx.
 The Sphynx is a relatively recent Canadian breed dating back to the middle of the twentieth century.
 In 1966, a normally-haired cat gave birth to a hairless kitten named Prune, who, along with some other naturally hairless kittens, became the founding fathers and mothers of the new breed.
 Sphynx breeders have tried to ensure sufficient outcrosses with normally-haired cats to create a healthy breed before crossing back to other hairless cats.

 Advances in genomic sequencing have allowed scientists to explore the mutation responsible for the Sphynx’s unique coat.
 The curly-coated Devon Rex has been used in developing the Sphynx breed, and the same gene that causes the Rex’s curls is associated with the unusual hair on the Sphynx.
-The Sphynx does have hair, but only abnormal hairs.
+The Sphynx does have hair, but only abnormal hair.
 Their bodies are covered with a fine down and some light wavy hair on the nose, tail, and toes.
-For domestic cats, mutations in the coding sequence of KRT71 (keratin 71, which helps control how the hair grows) appear to cause the differences in the appearance of the coats of both the Devon Rex and the Sphynx.
+For domestic cats, mutations in the coding sequence of KRT71 (keratin 71, which helps control how the hair grows) appear to cause differences in the appearance of the coats of both the Devon Rex and the Sphynx.

 Maine Coon Sphynx Mix

 One of the first things we have to wonder about with a Maine Coon Sphynx blend is what she’ll look like.
 The genetic mutation that causes the Sphynx’s hairlessness is recessive, so a kitten from this cross will almost certainly be normally haired.
 That’s where the predictability ends, however, because the Maine Coon and Sphynx body types are so different.
+Hybrid vigor, or heterosis, is the tendency for a crossbred individual to exhibit qualities superior to those of either parent.
+So, owners may not fully see their pet’s personality, physicality, or intelligence until they are fully grown.

 Both Maine Coons and Sphynx cats are friendly and social.
 They like people and enjoy following their owners around the house.
 Both breeds tolerate other pets and children and are generally pleasant to be around.
 Both breeds are athletic and muscular, but the athleticism of the Sphynx is more of a gymnastic athleticism than the power of the Maine Coon.
 Sphynxes will perch on your shoulder and are more prone to climb than the Maine Coon, so your blended kitten may take after either parent or be somewhere in between.